konsloiz/datetime/README.md

 The script will automatically create a kind cluster, deploy an ingress controller, deploy the application, expose it, and perform health check for the /now and /simple endpoints.

-The application is now available under threse endpoints:
+The application is now available under these endpoints:

 1. http://localhost/now